bbauska/JS-jQuery-JSON/README.md

   <li>Build and debug simple JavaScript code snippets</li>
   <li>Demonstrate how to debug JavaScript errors using the browser developer console</li>
   <li>Give examples of JavaScript manipulating the HTML Document Object Model (DOM)</li>
-  <li>Describe the history of the JavaScript language, where and when it was developed, and its relationship to Java</li>
+  <li>Describe the history of the JavaScript language, where and when it was developed,
+    and its relationship to Java</li>
   <li>Explain the asynchronous nature of JavaScript in the browser</li>
   <li>Understand how and when the code in an "onlick" attribute is executed</li>
 </ul>

 <h4>Welcome to JavaScript, jQuery, and JSON, taught by Charles Severance!</h4>
-In this course, we'll look at the JavaScript language, and how it supports the Object-Oriented pattern, with a focus on the unique aspect of how JavaScript approaches OO.
+In this course, we'll look at the JavaScript language, and how it supports the Object- Oriented pattern, with a focus on the unique aspect of how JavaScript approaches OO.
 We'll explore a brief introduction to the jQuery library, which is widely used to do in-browser manipulation of the Document Object Model (DOM) and event handling.
 You'll also learn more about JavaScript Object Notation (JSON), which is commonly used as a syntax to exchange data between code running on the server (i.e. in PHP) and code running in the browser (JavaScript/jQuery).

 It is assumed that learners have already taken the Building Web Applications and Building Database Applications in PHP courses in this specialization.

 <h3>Module 1: JavaScript</h3>